dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 ## Overview

-This lab will let you practice using the Replit environment.
+This lab will let you practice using the Codespaces environment.

 The lab has two parts: